remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * [Processing messages in order](../core-functionalities/concurrency-control.md)

 Features:
-- [High availability](../goals/availability.md) — In Amazon SQS, messages are copied on multiple servers for redundancy and high availability.
-This [distributed](../strategies/distributed.md) nature results in:
-  * absence of message in one of the servers
-  * slightly delayed messages (mentioned in the docs)
-  * messages delivered more than once
-  * messages delivered out-of-order
-  * Message deduplication (FIFO queue) — In FIFO queues, there is a 5-min deduplication window.
-(This feature helps to prevent accidental duplication while allowing for intentional re-sending of messages when necessary.

 - [Locking mechanism](../distributed-system/concurrency-control.md) — Messages are locked during processing, so that multiple producers can send and multiple consumers can receive messages _at the same time_.

   How does it work?